AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for Android/Implementation.md

     **Note:**

     -   You can call the VidPlayerConfigGen method to set the request parameters that are supported by the server.
-For more information, see [t1235674.md\#](/intl.en-US/API Reference/Appendix/Request parameters.md).
+For more information, see [Request parameters](/intl.en-US/API Reference/Appendix/Request parameters.md).
     -   The preview feature is not supported for Flash Video \(FLV\) and MP3 files.
 15. Enable or disable hardware decoding.